 It is imperative that authors double-check their references and assure that they are correct and complete!

 For tables, the system accepts most common word processing formats, but WORD and PDF are preferred.
 Tables should be included at the end of the manuscript text file so that they are included in the PDF used by reviewers.
 Tables should be numbered consecutively and have a title.
 Please be sure the title describes the content and purpose of the table.
 Tables should enhance, not duplicate, information in the text.
 Simple tables that repeat textual material will be deleted.
 It is the author's responsibility to submit permission to reproduce any tables that have been published previously.
 Download a permission form here.

 Figures for papers accepted for publication must meet the requirements of the publisher, Sage Publications.
 Files for line drawings should be created at 1200 dpi, for color photographs at 600 dpi, and for black and white photographs at 300 dpi.
 Please remember that many image formats are not acceptable for reproduction.
-The quality of your figures can be checked by the Preflight tool for our printer at http://dx.sheridan.com/.
+Please ensure the quality of your figures match the guidelines provided.